Middleton, Norfolk: Middleton Castle

-Public houses
+Historic public houses

-There are currently two pubs in Middleton, the Crown, now called Middletons which is a bar and grill and the Gate Inn.
+There are currently two pubs in Middleton, the Crown, now called Middletons and the Gate Inn.
 The Crown has spent many years opening and closing with new tenants.
 The earliest recorded landlord was William Newman, who lived there in 1836, although the pub is known to have been there before this, as it is shown in historical maps.
 The Gate Inn, which may have been opened in c.
 1845, is situated on Hill Road in Fair Green.
 Its first owner is recorded as Ann Bardell.
-The current owner Mr. McAllister has been the landlord since Christmas 2008 and offers service as a traditional country pub.
-As well as being a dog friendly establishment, the Gate Inn offers traditional homecooked foods.

 Previously, there have been a few other pubs in Middleton.
 These included the Castle Inn, which was opened by Bedingfield Bardell in c.
 1845, later on sold to Thomas Edward Bagge of Gaywood Hall, and closed in 1969.
 The Wheatsheaf, which was only open from 1858 to 1879 had two owners, George Smith and Robert Rye.
 Finally the Royale Oak, which was situated on East Winch Road in Blackborough End.
 The first landlord was Robert Berry, who opened the pub in 1851.
 The pub closed in 1963.
-Some of Robert Berry's descendants still live in Middleton, and its surrounding villages, North Runcton and East Winch.